Michael Roffer ’83

 Michael Roffer is the Associate Librarian for Reader Services and Professor of Legal Research at New York Law School.
 He teaches a variety of legal research classes, including a number of Legal Research Practical Skills courses, and engages in scholarly research with both faculty and students.
 He also teaches the Judicial Externship Seminar.
 He has particular expertise in research matters involving statutory law and legislative history as well as the regulations of federal administrative agencies.
 He previously served as an Adjunct Assistant Professor of Law co-teaching Advanced Topics in Criminal Law and Procedure: Federal Courts and Federal Crimes.

 Professor Roffer holds a J.D. degree magna cum laude from New York Law School, where he was a John Ben Snow Scholar and an Articles Editor for the New York Law School Law Review.
 He received his B.A. degree magna cum laude with Honors in Economics from Brandeis University.
-He has published articles in the areas of antitrust law, criminal procedure law, and employment law, as well as reviews of various legal research databases, and has lectured at Continuing Legal Education programs for attorneys and Continuing Professional Education programs for law librarians.
+He is the author of The Law Book: From Hammurabi to the International Criminal Court, 250 Milestones in the History of Law (Sterling Publishing 2015), which received the American Association of Law Libraries’ 2016 Joseph L. Andrews Legal Literature Award.
+The book also received the 2016 Otto L. Walter Distinguished Writing Award from New York Law School.
+Adapted excerpts from the book have appeared on Law.com and in the New York State Bar Journal.
+Professor Roffer has published articles in the areas of legal history, antitrust law, criminal procedure law, and employment law, as well as reviews of various legal research databases.
+He co-authored the chapter on Judicial Externships in Learning from Practice: A Professional Development Text for Legal Externs (3rd ed.
+Thomson/West 2016).
+Professor Roffer has lectured at bar associations and Continuing Legal Education programs for attorneys and Continuing Professional Education programs for law librarians.

 Professor Roffer has been a member of the New York Bar since 1984 and is admitted to practice before the Supreme Court of the United States as well as numerous other federal courts

-Professor Roffer is active in the American Association of Law Libraries (AALL), where he has served most recently on the Digital Access to Legal Information Committee, which is charged with, among other things, studying and formulating nationwide policies concerning the authentication and preservation of online state and federal legal materials.
-He is active in AALL’s Academic Law Libraries Special Interest Section as a member of its CALI (Computer Assisted Legal Instruction) Committee, and AALL’s local affiliate, the Law Library Association of Greater New York (LLAGNY).
-He is also a member of the Washington University in St. Louis Libraries’ National Council.
+Professor Roffer is active in the American Association of Law Libraries (AALL), where he has served on the Digital Access to Legal Information Committee and is a member of the Law Repositories Caucus.
+He is active in AALL’s Academic Law Libraries Special Interest Section and AALL’s local affiliate, the Law Library Association of Greater New York (LLAGNY).
+He is also a member of the Historical Society of the New York Courts and of the Washington University in St. Louis Libraries’ National Council.

 CHAPTERS IN BOOKS